section-engineering-education/engineering-education/content/articles/html-client-for-web-services-using-dhtml-behavior/index.md

 - [Testing our web services and HTML client](#testing-our-web-services-and-html-client)

 ### Importance of using DHTML
-These are some of the advantages we can get when using DHTML:
+Here are some of the advantages we can get when using DHTML:
 1. We use it to create dynamic, animated website pages that update in real-time.
 2. DHTML has more features than just a static HTML page.
 DHTML has the ability to hold more content on a web page simultaneously.
 3. By sending fewer requests to the server, the user saves time.
 As we can utilize it to change and swap components after a page has been loaded, we do not require to construct separate web pages for updating styles save time when creating pages and reduce the number of queries sent to the server.